p2ppsr/cwi-base/README.md

 ##### Method getPendingTransactions

-Returns transactions with status of 'waitingForSenderToSend' or 'unprocessed' for authenticated user
+Returns transactions with status of 'unsigned' or 'unprocessed' for authenticated user

 Original Dojo returned only these properties:
   'transactionId',